Updated - August.17.23

-When you first start selling stock photos, you will notice that some of your content gets denied after submitting it for review.
+- When you first start, you will notice that some of your content gets denied after submitting it for review.
 It’s essential to read each marketplace’s reasons for WHY it was denied; that way, you can fix it and re-upload.
 It also helps you avoid the same mistakes in the future.

-Create a custom stock photography news feed with something like feedly.com, this will help you keep track of industry news.
+- Create a custom stock photography news feed with something like feedly.com, follow a collection of stock photography sites, this will help you keep track of industry news.

-Don’t upload the same photo of your pet dog 20 times.
+- Don’t upload the same photo of your pet dog 20 times.
 Use the process of elimination to find the best photographs of your dog.
+Upload high-quality photos.